Before You Consider Virgin Voyages, What You Need To Know

 Facilities Not Working

 The swimming pool is ridiculously small, but the fitness offers and gyms are massive and extensive.
 Not sure what the designers were thinking.
-There are very few or no sea days on their cruises and so the size of the pool may not be a deal breaker.
+There are very few or no sea days on their cruises, so the size of the pool may not be a deal breaker.
 But, if you love hanging out around the pool and taking a dip, then look carefully before booking.

 What Did I Decide?